ovhlabs/knowledge-base/en/_posts/2014-06-17-how-to-install-docker-on-runabove.markdown

 # Launch host instance:

-Launch control panel in [expert mode](https://cloud.runabove.com/horizon/), click on _Instances_ panel and then on _Launch instance_ button.
+From [OpenStack Horizon](https://cloud.runabove.com/horizon/), click on _Instances_ panel and then on _Launch instance_ button.
 This guide is tested on Ubuntu, Debian and CoreOS, but you can test other operating system.

 ![Control panel screenshot](http://community.runabove.com/public/files/LzBsy2lfpeVYuJv03ii5.png)